sequelize/sequelize-typescript/README.md

   a: ModelA;
 }
 ```
-To use them pass the property key of the respective relation as the first parameter - see:
+To use them pass the property key of the respective relation as the first parameter:
 ```typescript
 const modelA = new ModelA();